Battle of Kharkiv (2022): Commencement of operations (24–26 February)

+Ukrainian military bases near Kharkiv were among the military targets bombarded by Russian forces in the early hours of 24 February.
+The 92nd Mechanized Brigade's base at Chuhuiv was hit at 04:00, according to its commander, Pavlo Fedosenko.
+According to Lt.
+Col. Petro Vitushko of the 92nd Brigade, most of the vehicles and equipment had been moved off the grounds of the base by the time of the strikes.

-On 24 February, Russian forces amassed in Belgorod crossed the border and began advancing towards Kharkiv, clashing with Ukrainian forces along the way.
+An estimated 20,000 Russian forces amassed in Belgorod crossed the border on 24 February and began advancing towards Kharkiv.
+Ukraine's 92nd Brigade clashed with them across a 100-kilometer front.

-Pavlo Fedosenko, commander of the 92nd Mechanized Brigade, noted that explosions were heard outside his military unit at 4 a.m.
 Part of the body of forces broke off towards Vovchansk, capturing the city after a short battle and heading south towards Izium.
 Russian forces began encircling Kharkiv from the north and eastern directions.

+Russian troops failed to enter Kharkiv on 24 February.
+According to Ukrainska Pravda, the Russians had planned to occupy the city within two days.
+A captured Russian officer later testified that the city was expected to fall within three days.

 By 25 February, fierce fighting had broken out in the northern suburbs of the city, near the village of Tsyrkuny, where Ukrainian forces were able to hold against Russian forces.
 Russian artillery barrages hit an apartment block in the city, killing a young boy.
 On 26 February, Oleh Synyehubov, the Ukrainian Governor of Kharkiv Oblast announced a curfew and that non-military vehicles on the street would be "liquidated."

 American officials reported that the heaviest fighting of the entire conflict was occurring at Kharkiv.

 In the early morning of 27 February, Russian forces destroyed a gas pipeline in Kharkiv.

-Fighting in the city (27-28 February)
+Fighting in the city (27–28 February)

-On the 27 February, two companies of the Russian 2nd Guards Spetsnaz Brigade entered Kharkiv proper.
+On 27 February, two companies of the Russian 2nd Guards Spetsnaz Brigade entered Kharkiv proper.
 According to Ukrainian officials, some Russian soldiers attempting to enter the city from the west were stopped at Pisochyn.

 The Russian companies were cut off as soon as they had advanced into the city.
 Ukrainian officials claimed that their forces had destroyed at least 6 GAZ Tigr-Ms, half of Russian military vehicles that had advanced into Kharkiv.
 Russian Ministry of Defence spokesman Igor Konashenkov claimed that Russian forces had secured the surrender of the Ukrainian 302nd Anti-Aircraft Missile Regiment and captured 471 Ukrainian soldiers, a claim that Ukrainian officials denied.

 A fierce firefight broke out at the School No. 134, where one Russian company was pinned down.
 Synyehubov reporting that heavy fighting was occurring, and Ministry of Internal Affairs advisor Anton Herashchenko claiming street fighting was underway in the city centre.

 On the morning of 28 February, the Russian company broke out and rejoined the main body of Russian forces outside the city.
 Synyehubov reported that Ukrainian forces had regained full control of the city.
 He added that dozens of Russian soldiers had surrendered.
-Fedosenko stated that the Ukrainian forces “drove the Russians out of the city, dug in and that's it.”
+Fedosenko stated that the Ukrainian forces "drove the Russians out of the city, dug in and that's it."